aquilacoin/Aquila-Script/README.md

 Group=root
 ```

-Shell script to install a [Aquila Masternode](https://aquila.online/) on a Linux server running Ubuntu 16.04.
-Use it on your own risk.
-***

 ## Private Key

 **This script can generate a private key for you, or you can generate your own private key on the Desktop software.**

 Steps generate your own private key.
-1. Download and install Aquila v1.2.0.0 for Windows -   Download Link  - https://github.com/aquilacoin/AquilaX/releases/
+1. Download and install Coin2Play windows wallet from Releases
 2. Go to **Tools -> Click "Debug Console"**
 3. Type the following command: **masternode genkey**
 4. You now have your generated **Private Key**  (MasternodePrivKey)